Sonic Shuffle: Reception

+Sonic Shuffle received "mixed or average" reviews, according to the review aggregation website Metacritic.

-Critics were quick to identify Sonic Shuffle as an inferior clone of Mario Party.
+Critics were quick to identify the game as an inferior clone of Mario Party.
 They found the minigames to be overly complex, poorly explained, and generally not as enjoyable as those in Nintendo's flagship party series.
 Both GameSpot and Eurogamer felt as though the minigames were an afterthought, only appearing sparingly whereas in Mario Party they were central to the experience.
 GameSpot noted that it was possible to play through an entire game without ever playing a minigame, and felt that they were "a test of who can decipher the needlessly bewildering gameplay first".
 IGN complained about needing to land on certain tiles to play the minigames.
 Official Dreamcast Magazine (UK) argued that the minigames interfered with the main board game.
-GameSpy felt that they were inconsistent in quality, and wished there had been an option to turn them off.
+PlanetDreamcast felt that they were inconsistent in quality, and wished there had been an option to turn them off.
 The long load times when transitioning between the main game board, the minigames, and other scenes was another common complaint.
 GameSpot wrote: "The combination of the unbearable load times, the smattering of minigames, and the poor minigame design make Sonic Shuffle a boring diversion at best."
 Eurogamer felt that Samba de Amigo (1999) was a better party game.
+Greg Orlando of NextGen concluded his review of the game by saying: "In the end, this shuffle is a decent one, and the hand that's dealt from it can hardly be considered a throwaway."
+Dr. Zombie of GamePro said that the game "can be tedious in one-player mode, but it's clearly intended for multiplayer fun.
+Although it's the only party game for Dreamcasters, Sonic Shuffle deals a great hand for all to play."

 Most reviewers praised the colorful and cartoon styling of the cel shaded graphics.
 GameRevolution praised the environment textures and felt the graphics were of the same high quality as Jet Set Radio.
 However, the graphics were not enough to convince critics.
 Eurogamer wrote that the visuals and audio were "deceptively good", hiding the bad gameplay underneath.
 Edge appreciated the visuals, but wrote that "ultimately, the game is dull.
 Under the dark shadow of Sonic Adventure 2, this tepid, diluted affair will have difficulty proving itself, even to franchise stalwarts".
 Official Dreamcast Magazine (UK) and its American counterpart both felt that the game was more fun with human players rather than computer-controlled opponents, and complained about the lack of online support.
-Game Revolution agreed, finding it boring waiting for computer players in single-player mode.
+GameRevolution agreed, finding it boring waiting for computer players in single-player mode.
 Official Dreamcast Magazine (US) felt that with more development time and support from Sonic Team, the game could have been saved.